nhayward/revpit/user/pages/08.faq/default.md

 </div>

-##### Q:What are the eligibility requirements?
+##### Q: What are the eligibility requirements?

 <div markdown="1">

 **A:**
 * You must agree to our Code of Conduct, which can be found below.
-* Your submission materials are your own original work
+* Your submission materials are your own original work and have not been AI-generated.
+See our policy on the use of AI, which can be found below
-* The manuscript you are submitting has never been published before
+* The manuscript you are submitting has never been published before (this includes publishing on WattPad)
 * You are not represented by a literary agent
 * No non-fiction, poetry, chapter books, picture books, or projects under 25,000 words
 * As a condition for entering the contest, each author consents to receive one (1) email from each editor they submitted to.
-Any additional contact, must be actively consented to or at the request of the author, consistent with GDPR and other legal guidelines.
+Any additional contact, must be actively consented to or at the request of the author, consistent with GDPR and other legal guidelines
+* By entering this contest you retain all rights to your writing and we have no copyright interest or claims to your work

 </div>